 *International students may have additional requirements.

-• Submission of official GRE Verbal score of at least 450 and Quantitative score of at least 550 or equivalent GRE percentile performance under the new testing platform
+• Submission of official GRE Verbal score of at least 450 and Quantitative score of at least 550 or Verbal score of at least 151 and Quantitative score of at least 152 on the revised GRE

 • Submission of a letter of intent describing reasons for applying to the program and associated career goals